 A' 31-34: A Look Forward

-is the INNER CORE of the book and is where the author places the main emphasis.
-The outer portions (AA' and B, B') provide background and nuanced meaning to the INNER CORE (C).
+C is the INNER CORE of the book and is where the author places the main emphasis.
+The outer portions (A, A' and B, B') provide background and nuanced meaning to the INNER CORE (C).
 Additionally, in Deuteronomy A and A' parallel each other and read like a seamless and continuous story [Read 1-3 and 31-34 together and you'll see what I mean].
 The same is true with B and B'.

 So what does this tell us?
 The INNER CORE (C) makes it clear that the main point of Deuteronomy is to clarify the people's covenant obligations and to call them to obedience.
 To do this, in chapters 12-26 the author elaborates in general on the Ten Commandments.
 Here's what appears to be his outline: